Why Preparing for Ayahuasca Ceremonies Matters

 - All street/recreational drugs

-- All forms of medication
+- All forms of medication (consult your doctor before stopping anything)

 - Any form of sexual activity, including solo.

-- Eliminate refined sugars, caffeine and other stimulants.
+- Refined sugars, caffeine, and other stimulants

-- Strong or aged cheeses
+- Aged or strong cheeses

 - Cured meats